Battleroid/battleroid.github.io/about.md

 {: .caption}
 Graduation day with my family

 My name is Casey Weed.
-I graduated from Armstrong State University with my bachelor's in IT and am currently employed at Mailchimp as a Data Engineer on the Search team.
+I graduated from Armstrong State University with my bachelor's in IT and am currently employed at Mailchimp (now owned by Intuit) as a Data Engineer on the Search team.
 I spend much of the day mucking with Kubernetes, the ELK stack, Python, Bash, etc.

 I'm not a writer, so expect my writing to be terrible.
 Maybe I'll get better if I write more, who knows.